awsdocs/amazon-comprehend-medical-developer-guide/docs-source/textanalysis-entitiesv2.md

 ### Attributes<a name="anatomy-attribute-v2"></a>
 + `DIRECTION`: Directional terms\.
 For example, left, right medial, lateral, upper, lower, posterior, anterior, distal, proximal, contralateral, bilateral, ipsilateral, dorsal, ventral, and so on\.

+## Behavioral, environmental, and social health category
+The `BEHAVIORAL_ENVIRONMENTAL_SOCIAL` category detects references to behaviors and conditions in the environment that impact a person's health.

+### Type
++ `ALCOHOL_CONSUMPTION`: Defines the patient’s alcohol consumption in terms of use status, frequency, amount, and duration\.
++ `ALLERGIES`: Defines the patient’s allergies and responses to allergens\.
++ `GENDER`: An identification of the characteristics of gender identity\.
++ `RACE_ETHNICITY`: A social-political construct of a patient’s identification with particular racial and ethnic groups\.
++ `REC_DRUG_USE`: Defines the patient’s use of recreational drugs in terms of use status, frequency, amount, and duration\.
++ `TOBACCO_USE`: Defines the patient’s tobacco usage in terms of use status, frequency, amount, and duration\.

+The following detected attributes only apply to the types `ALCOHOL_CONSUMPTION`, `TOBACCO_USE`, and `REC_DRUG_USE`:

++ `AMOUNT`: The amount of alcohol, tobacco, or recreational drug used\.
++ `DURATION`: How long the alcohol, tobacco, or recreational drug has been used\.
++ `FREQUENCY`: How often the alcohol, tobacco, or recreational drug is used\.

 ## Medical condition category<a name="medical-condition-v2"></a>